Argentina Citizenship By Investment 2025

 6. Strategic geographical location.
 Its strategic position in South America makes it a key point for international trade.
 Argentina is in the close time zone to North America, making it easier for business connections with the US, Canada, and Europe.

-Argentina’s dynamic business environment and various advantages make the country an attractive destination.
+Argentina’s dynamic business environment and various advantages make the country an attractive destination for those seeking to start a business and gain Argentine citizenship by investment.
 If you’re wondering how to obtain Argentine citizenship, the answer is simple: Investment.
 Let’s bring some more examples.

-1. According to the Infobae portal, real estate prices in Argentina experienced a significant decrease in dollars over the past years.
+According to the Infobae portal, real estate prices in Argentina experienced a significant decrease in dollars over the past years.
 This decline has opened up opportunities for foreigners to buy land or properties in Argentina as a long-term investment.
 According to our internal analysis, the average cost of homes is expected to increase in the future.
-This indicates that it’s the perfect time to invest in land in Argentina now.
+This indicates that it’s the perfect time to invest in land in Argentina now, especially for those pursuing Argentina residency by investment.
+Investing in real estate combined with a business plan can be a smart and strategic way to qualify for legal residency and even Argentine citizenship by investment if the amount is larger.

 Over the period from 2018 to the end of 2023, prices have seen a notable reduction, ranging from 38% for newly built units to 48% for used properties, according to various sectorial surveys.
 This landscape suggests significant dynamics in the real estate market, potentially offering interesting opportunities for those considering investing or acquiring properties in Buenos Aires or other locations in Argentina.

 You might be wondering how to invest in Argentina.
-Simply buying land or property will not give you eligibility to apply for Argentina Residency By Investment; you need to engage in commercial activities.
-For example, you can build a small cottage in Mendoza in the Andes mountains, or Patagonia, or on the coast of the Atlantic Ocean, or near Iguazu Waterfalls, etc. And then, prove to the authorities that your business plan will contribute to the local economy.
+Simply buying land or property will not give you eligibility to apply for the Argentina Residency By Investment.
+To be eligible, you need to engage in commercial activities.
+For example, you could build a small cottage or eco-lodge in Mendoza, Patagonia, near the Atlantic coast, or by the Iguazu Waterfalls — all attractive locations for tourism development.
+And then, with a solid business plan demonstrating economic impact, your real estate project can support your application for residency or even citizenship by investment in Argentina.
+There’s no current limit.
+But we suggest approximately USD100,000 to USD150,000 would be fine.
 Read more detailed information about Argentina real estate investment

 Argentina Residency By Investment: Key Aspects of the Application